 However, if you are new to false lashes, then you could be wondering why are false lashes so uncomfortable?
+Do fake eyelashes always feel weird?
+Fortunately, no!

-1. You Need To Get Used Them
+1. You Need To Get Used To Them

-One of the main reasons why false lashes feel so uncomfortable is because you are just not used to wearing them.
+One of the main reasons why false lashes feel so uncomfortable is that you are just not used to wearing them.
 Although you might have selected the natural-looking ones, it can still feel uncomfortable once you use them.

 Even if you’re still fairly young, you’ve lived your whole life with nothing on your lashes, and now you’ve got something there!